05. Equator's Line

 pacific climate

--- This is a real story. --
+—This is a real story—

 fine weather sailing

 Like the equator on a map, the red line stretches from east to west, as far as the eye can see.
-It's amazing to see such an imaginary concept appear so clearly in reality.
+It's amazing to see such an imaginary concept appear so clearly in real life.
 But when I look closely, I notice that the thickness of the line varies from place to place, breaking at some points.
 Surprisingly, it's a dotted equatorial line!

-The Southern Cross, shining in the night sky, rises higher and higher each day.
-I like these bright stars because they don't line up in a perfect cross but tilt.
-Thousands of miles away from the city lights, more stars shine in the night sky, filling the gaps between them.
+Thousands of miles away from city lights, more stars shine in the night sky, filling every gap between them.
 The galaxy overhead is a vivid band of light.

 food strage on a yacht